-Proposal No. AN 16-01 is a single taxlot annexation initiated by consent petitions of a double majority of the property owners and registered voters.
-The petition meets the requirement for initiation set forth in ORS 222.170 (2) (double majority annexation law) and Metro Code 3.09.040 (a) (Metro's minimum requirements for a petition).
+Proposal No. AN-16-0002 is a single tax lot annexation initiated by consent petition of 100% of the property owners and registered voters.
+Due to the nature of the emergency septic failure, this annexation proposal bypassed the Planning Commission as in the past emergency sewer connection requests.
+The petition meets the requirement for initiation set forth in ORS 222.170 and Metro Code 3.09.040(a).